-Itching, burning, and discharge alone are not enough for a doctor to make a diagnosis.
-Tell your doctor if you’ve experienced any other symptoms in addition to these.
+Because there are various things that can cause itching, burning, and discharge in your eyes, your doctor will need more information to make a diagnosis.
+Tell your doctor if you’ve experienced any other symptoms.

 Common symptoms that may accompany the burning, itching, and discharge are:

 Make sure to tell your doctor how long you’ve had the symptoms and if they’ve worsened over time.
-If you’ve had an eye injury or if you wear contact lenses, let your doctor know this as well.
-He or she may need to refer you to an eye doctor for further testing.
+If you’ve had an eye injury or if you wear contact lenses, let your doctor know this.
+They may need to refer you to an eye doctor for further testing.

-The eye doctor will visibly inspect your eye using a lighted instrument called a slit lamp.
-He or she may also apply a fluorescent dye to the surface of your eye before using the slit lamp.
+Eye doctors will inspect your eye using a lighted instrument called a slit lamp.
+They may also apply a fluorescent dye to the surface of your eye before using the slit lamp.
 The fluorescent dye helps to illuminate any damaged areas.
-The doctor may also take a sample of the discharge from the eye to test for the presence of bacteria.
+Your doctor may also take a sample of the discharge from your eye to test for the presence of bacteria.

 There is no treatment for viral eye infections.
-However, this type of infection often goes away within two to three weeks.
+This type of infection often goes away within two to three weeks.

 Using steroid eye drops may also relieve eye inflammation and itching.
 These eye drops are effective in treating ulcers that may have formed on the eye due to extensive damage from an infection.
 Eye ulcers are serious and can damage your sight.

-Prevent the spread of an eye infection to others by washing your hands thoroughly after touching your eyes.
-You can also prevent the spread of the infection from one eye to the other by washing your hands after touching the infected eye or any other facial area.
+You can prevent the spread of an eye infection to others by washing your hands thoroughly after touching your eyes.
+Washing your hands can also help prevent spreading an infection from one of your eyes to the other.
+If you have an infection, make sure you wash your hands after touching the infected eye or any other area on your face.